crate/crate/blackbox/docs/appendices/release-notes/unreleased.rst

 Fixes
 =====

+- Fail the storage engine if indexing on a replica shard fails after it was successfully done on a primary shard.
+It prevents replica and primary shards from going out of sync.

 - Fixed bug in the disk threshold decider logic that would ignore to account new relocating shard (``STARTED`` to ``RELOCATING``) when deciding how to allocate or relocate shards with respect to